esr360/One-Nexus/src/ui/modules/elements/form/README.md

 ### Props.submit

-> To disable the submit button, set the value to `false`
+> To suppress the submit button's render, set the value to `false`

 <table>
     <tr>